Thick, chewy, and insanely delicious Butter Pecan Cookies! My whole family loved them!

 Do you follow me on Instagram?
-If you do, you may have seen me make this recipe on Instastories last week.
+If yes, you may have seen me make this recipe on Instastories last week.
 I posted a couple of pictures of the cookies when they came out of the oven and within a few hours I had received over 100 requests for the recipe!
 So while I wasn’t planning on posting these until Fall, I decided to shuffle around my editorial calendar and share them with you today.
 Because I love giving you what you want!
 And according to my inbox… you definitely want these butter pecan cookies!

-So as I mentioned earlier, I was originally planning on sharing these cookies with you in October… when my first book is released!
+As I mentioned earlier, I was originally planning on sharing these cookies with you in October… when my first book is released!
 I’ll be sharing 5 recipes from the book with you, so that you can get a sneak peak and see if it’s right for you.
 Of course this recipe will be in the book, along with chapters and chapters more!
 I’m pouring my heart and soul into this project.
 And I’m really excited to share more details about it with you soon.

 But for now, let’s focus on these cookies.
 Because they’re incredible!
 Each bite is super chewy, perfectly crunchy, and so flavorful.
 The flavor comes from brown butter, a pinch of cinnamon, and plenty of toasted pecans.
 Pecans toasted in BUTTER, that is.
 Because when it comes to butter pecan cookies, more butter is always better.
+Warm from the oven, these cookies basically melt in your mouth.
+But after an hour or so, they firm up and are chewy in the middle and crunchy at the edges.
+If you’re a butter pecan fanatic (like me!)
+I highly suggest buying some butter pecan ice cream and making homemade ice cream sandwiches with these cookies

 Tips and Tricks for Recipe Success: